 Peter and I had a nice day together at the hospital and Peter enjoyed being able to really sit and hold his new son.
 We’re thankful that our family is all well and over the colds and flu bugs that were hanging around last week.

 Thank you for all your prayers and encouraging comments.
-It has been wonderful knowing that our friends and family have been looking out for us these last couple of weeks.
+It has been wonderful knowing … Read the rest

 Michael is being weaned out of the incubator and should be in an open crib by tomorrow!
 He has been keeping his body temperatures steady and still putting on weight the last three days.